-Recent MedPAC reports indicate that fewer than half of eligible Medicare beneficiaries use hospice care and most only for a short period of time.
+Reports released by MedPAC indicated that fewer than half of eligible Medicare beneficiaries use hospice care and most only for a short period of time.
 Currently, Medicare beneficiaries are required to forgo Medicare payment for care related to their terminal condition in order to receive access to hospice services.

 Under Section 1115A of the Social Security Act (as added by section 3021 of the Affordable Care Act), the Center for Medicare and Medicaid Innovation is authorized to test innovative payment and service delivery models that have the potential to reduce Medicare, Medicaid or Children’s Health Insurance Program (CHIP) expenditures, while maintaining or improving the quality of care for Medicare beneficiaries.

-Through MCCM, CMS will study whether access to such services will result in improved quality of care, and improved patient and family satisfaction, and whether there are any effects on use of health services and the Medicare or Medicaid Hospice Benefit.
+Through MCCM, CMS studied whether access to such services resulted in improved quality of care, and improved patient and family satisfaction, and whether there were any effects on use of health services and the Medicare or Medicaid Hospice Benefit.

-Under the model, participating hospices will provide services that are currently available under the Medicare hospice benefit for routine home care and respite levels of care, but cannot be separately billed under Medicare Parts A, B, and D. Model services are available around the clock, 365 calendar days per year.
-CMS pays a per-beneficiary per-month (PBPM) fee ranging from $200 to $400 to participating hospices when delivering these services under the model.
+Under the model, participating hospices provided services that were available under the Medicare hospice benefit for routine home care and respite levels of care, but could not be separately billed under Medicare Parts A, B, and D. Model services were available around the clock, 365 calendar days per year.
+CMS paid a per-beneficiary per-month (PBPM) fee ranging from $200 to $400 to participating hospices when these services were delivered under the model.

-Due to robust interest, CMS has expanded the model from an originally anticipated 30 Medicare-certified hospices to over 140 Medicare-certified hospices and extended the duration of the model from 3 to 5 years.
-Participating hospices were randomly assigned to one of two cohorts.
-The first cohort began providing services to beneficiaries on January 1, 2016, and the second cohort began providing services on January 1, 2018.
+Due to robust interest, CMS originally expanded the model participation from an anticipated 30 Medicare-certified hospices to more than 140 Medicare-certified hospices and extended the duration of the model from 3 to 5 years.
+In June 2020, CMS extended the model for an additional year, through 2021.
+As of June 2020, 82 hospices were participating in MCCM.

 Questions about the Medicare Care Choices Model can be sent to CareChoices@cms.hhs.gov.